 \section{Examples, open problems and conjectures}

-In the present section we shall calculate the invariants $\Delta$ and $\Sigma$ for the Anosov automorphisms of the two-dimensional torus.
-An example of two non-conjugate Anosov automorphisms with the same Alexander polynomial, but different determinants $\Delta$ is constructed.
-Recall that the isotopy classes of the orientation-preserving diffeomorphisms of the torus $T^2$ are bijective with the $2\times 2$ matrices with integer entries and determinant $+1$, i.e. $Mod~ (T^2)\cong SL(2,{\Bbb Z})$.
-Under the identification, the non-periodic automorphisms correspond to the matrices $A\in SL(2,{\Bbb Z})$ with $|Tr~A|>2$.
+In the present section we shall calculate invariants $\Delta$ and $\Sigma$ for the Anosov automorphisms of the two-dimensional torus.
+Examples of two non-conjugate Anosov automorphisms with the same Alexander polynomial, but different determinants $\Delta$ are constructed.
+Recall that isotopy classes of the orientation-preserving diffeomorphisms of the torus $T^2$ are bijective with the $2\times 2$ matrices with integer entries and determinant $+1$, i.e. $Mod~ (T^2)\cong SL(2,{\Bbb Z})$.
+Under the identification, the non-periodic automorphisms correspond to the matrices $A\in SL(2,{\Bbb Z})$ with $|\tr~A|>2$.